-They didn't always do that.
-In the photo above, these grasses are invading a meadow that was almost exclusively forbs in 2008.
-There were two general hierarchical patterns among "prostrate first" natives as this process took shape: forbs-before-grasses (above) or grasses-before-forbs.
+were two general hierarchical patterns among "prostrate first" natives as this process took shape: forbs-before-grasses (above) or grasses-before-forbs.
 From what I can tell, the character each pattern assumed over a decade resulted from that "order of addition" in which the weather in the first year after a disturbance figures prominently.
 In other words, it suggests that entropy applies, as opposed to equilibrium.
 Indeed, there may be no such thing as "equilibrium" in systems subject to rapid succession when not perturbed by regular disturbance.
-Were I able to "start over" now by burning it, things might have happened differently with more grasses and fewer forbs.
+Were I able to "start over" by burning it, things might have happened differently with more grasses and fewer forbs.

-As the grasses spread, much of this "Spanish lotus" (Acmispon "americanus" - go figure) persisted in growing completely prostrate and stayed that way until it encountered this purple needle grass (Stipa pulchra) and (understandably) started to climb.
+As the grasses spread, much of this Spanish lotus (Acmispon "americanus" - go figure) persisted in growing completely prostrate and stayed that way until it encountered this (Stipa pulchra) purple needle grass and (understandably) started to climb.